KAINEN LAW GROUP, PLLC

 Why mediate?

-Divorcing spouses can retain autonomy in decision-making and finalize their divorce in a fraction of the time and for a fraction of the price of a litigated, drawn-out divorce.
+Divorcing spouses retain autonomy in decision-making and finalize their divorce in a fraction of the time and for a fraction of the price of a litigated, drawn-out divorce.
 Mediation is not focused on proving anything to a third party.
 Instead, mediation wants to make sure that parties each (1) have an accurate and complete financial picture of the marital assets and debts, (2) make reasoned decisions about divisions with a clear understanding of issues related to sale or division, (3) are able to express their desires, concerns, wants and needs in a safe and empowered environment, and (4) that financial resources are focused on efficiently moving the process forward to save money.

 Mediation Services

-Comprehensive Joint Mediation ($400/hour)
+Comprehensive Joint Mediation ($450/hour)

 This is for clients who wish to divorce amicably, need guidance on settling all aspects of their divorce, but do not need individual attorneys.
-Ms. Marias actively assists clients throughout the entire process including: collecting information, coordinating with outside consultants, mediating issues, and identifying post-divorce tasks to implement agreements.
+Dara actively assists clients throughout the entire process including: collecting information, coordinating with outside consultants, mediating issues, and identifying post-divorce tasks to implement agreements.
 A Marital Settlement Agreement is prepared ready for an uncontested divorce.

 Focused Mediation ($2,500 for half day; $5,000 for full day)

 In a focused mediation, both sides submit a confidential mediation brief (if represented by attorneys) or a summary detailing the specific issues in dispute and provide supporting documentation.
-After Ms. Marias has had an opportunity to review the documents, a half-day (4 hours) or full day (8 hours) will be reserved to mediate.
+After Dara has had an opportunity to review the documents, a half-day (4 hours) or full day (8 hours) will be reserved to mediate.
 Agreements are set forth in a Memorandum of Understanding.

-Consultation ($500/hour)
+Consultation ($600/hour)

 Is mediation right for your divorce?
 Has the divorce process been overwhelming and confusing?
 Are you stuck in negotiations?
 A consultation is a great way to get your questions answered about Nevada laws which impact your divorce and about the holistic approach to divorce, amicable mediation, or education options.
 Includes: one, 60-minute meeting and Divorce 101 written materials.